proglang/proglang.github.io/src/teaching/24ss/compiler-construction.md

 ## Exercises

 Exercises are provided and submitted via GitHub Classroom.
+Exercises will not be graded, but we will provide automatic tests to help you verify the correctness of your work.
+It is highly recommended to take the exercises seriously, as the exam requires you to extend the compiler from the sample solution with new features.

 We will provide further details about the exercises in the first tutorial session.

-Exercises will not be graded, but we provide automatic tests to help you verify the correctness of your work.
-It is highly recommended to take the exercises seriously, as the exam requires you to extend the compiler from the sample solution with new features.

 | Date | Deadline | Topic |
 |:-----|:-----|:-----|